InterceptorTSK/Math/README.md

 # AbsDelta - High-Performance, Overflow-Safe Absolute Difference for .NET

-A collection of ultra-optimized, branchless, and overflow-safe C# methods designed to calculate the absolute delta (difference) `|b - a|` between numeric types without triggering an OverflowException or returning corrupted data.
+A collection of ultra-optimized, branchless, and overflow-safe C# methods designed to calculate the absolute delta (difference) `|b - a|` between numeric types without triggering an `System.OverflowException` or returning corrupted data.

 ## The Problem with Math.Abs(a - b)